 Yes, if your girl is in her teen or tween years, the hormones in her body are changing and can affect her moods, but that doesn’t mean her feelings and opinions aren’t valid.
 Just don’t go there.

-Do talk about the difference between feeling angry and being
+- Do talk about the difference between feeling angry and being mean.

 Although a certain ice princess found freedom in letting it go, it’s almost always healthier to pause and think about the emotions we’re feeling, what they’re telling us, and what changes would make us feel better.
 Ignoring anger or brushing it aside without processing it doesn’t make the feelings disappear.
 In fact, when we don’t deal with our emotions in a responsible way, they can come out in other more destructive ways down the line.